ShadiZade/ShadiZade/errata/free-palestine.md

 **"The British told us that there are some hundred thousand n\*\*\*\*\*\* [in Palestine], and for those there is no value"**
-\-\- Chaim Weizmann, 1st President of the "*State of Israel*"
+\-\- Chaim Weizmann, 1st President of the *"State of Israel"*

 # Dedication
-My grandfathers were expelled from the land their ancestors ploughed for a millennium, all in service of Zionism, a colonial, far-right ideology conceived in 18th century Europe by racist Europeans.
+My grandfathers were expelled from the land their ancestors ploughed for a millennium, all in service of Zionism, a racist, colonial, far-right ideology conceived in 18th century Europe by racist Europeans.
-My efforts are **dedicated** to those men and women of Palestine who resisted the occupation, each in their own way:
+All my efforts are **dedicated** to those men and women of Palestine who resisted the occupation, each in their own way:

 ## Faris Odeh (3 Dec 1985 — 8 Nov 2000, Age 14)